prometheus/mysqld_exporter/README.md

 log.level                                  | Logging verbosity (default: info)
 exporter.lock_wait_timeout                 | Set a lock_wait_timeout on the connection to avoid long metadata locking. (default: 2 seconds) exporter.log_slow_filter                   | Add a log_slow_filter to avoid slow query logging of scrapes.
-NOTE: Not supported by Oracle MySQL. web.listen-address                         | Address to listen on for web interface and telemetry. web.telemetry-path                         | Path under which to expose metrics. version                                    | Print the version information.
+NOTE: Not supported by Oracle MySQL. exporter.global-conn-pool                  | Use global connection pool instead of creating new pool for each http request. exporter.max-open-conns                    | Maximum number of open connections to the database. https://golang.org/pkg/database/sql/#DB.SetMaxOpenConns exporter.max-idle-conns                    | Maximum number of connections in the idle connection pool. https://golang.org/pkg/database/sql/#DB.SetMaxIdleConns exporter.conn-max-lifetime                 | Maximum amount of time a connection may be reused. https://golang.org/pkg/database/sql/#DB.SetConnMaxLifetime web.listen-address                         | Address to listen on for web interface and telemetry. web.telemetry-path                         | Path under which to expose metrics. version                                    | Print the version information.